Importance of a Website Developer

 1. Check Their Service Area

-A good place to ascertain that is by scanning their portfolio and gathering a real insight into their clientele.
+An excellent place to ascertain that is by scanning their portfolio and gathering a real insight into their clientele.
 Discussing with their business development executives about their past client concentration and starting ideas about building your website also helps to gauge this.

 2. Understand Their Level Of Expertise

-You may review if their approach is based on psychology-backed strategies and execution as per the latest standards.
+However, you may review if their approach is based on psychology-backed strategies and execution as per the latest standards.
 Additionally, you could also examine their blogs to assess their domain expertise, for true thought leaders in any industry never shy away from sharing the depths of their knowledge.

 Make sure whichever platforms and technology they showcase, they should have specialised and dedicated teams to work on these.